CreativeInquiry/terrapattern-website/content/about.md

 in Africa.

-The Signal Program
-on Human Security and Technology

 ---
 ### Bibliography

 *The following projects and initiatives use satellite imagery, oftentimes in combination with machine learning and computer vision, to track phenomena of interest in the built and natural world.*

 Begall, Sabine et al. "[Magnetic alignment in grazing and resting cattle and deer](http://www.pnas.org/content/early/2008/08/22/0803650105)". *Proceedings of the National Academy of Sciences* 105, no. 36 (9/9/2008), pp. 13,451-13,455.
 DOI: 10.1073/pnas.0803650105